IBMDevConnect/CloudNative/Lab - Kubernetes Deployment/README.md

 php-apache-79544c9bd9-cphmx       1/1     Running       0          78m
 ```

-Check the broser again , you will see that you again get guestbook V1 app in your browser
+Run the curl command again , you will see that you again get guestbook V1 app.

 #### Clean up
 let's delete the application